SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 <a name="practice-8"></a>
 ### Practice 8 : File parsing with `sed` using regexp

-In the gff file
+#### From the gff file precedently downloaded
 * Count the number of genes

-Let's now parse the output VCF file `OgOb-all-MSU7-CHR6.GATKSELECTVARIANTS.vcf`.
+#### From a vcf file
+* Download the vcf file available at this url http://sg.ird.fr/LINUX-TP/OgOb-all-MSU7-CHR6.GATKVARIANTFILTRATION-100000.vcf.tar.gz
 * How many polymorphisms were considered bad and filtered out (Displaying all the lines without neither the `PASS` tag nor starting with `#` )?

 -----------------------